boringprotocol/docs/docs/motherbored-basics/add-motherbored-cloud-provider.md

 systemctl restart boring
 ```

-NOTE:
+SETUP NOTES - Adaptor is eth0 - All Ports closed - Use public IP

-- The ethernet adapter is configured as eth0, if your server is different, we need to modify the config.
+- The default ethernet adapter is configured as eth0, if your server is different (ens16), we need to modify the boring. env config file.

 - Firewall Ports: At this time we recomend keeping all ports closed.
 Actually, having ports closed might make it work better at the moment.